From the World of Spilt Milk

 These tensions and internal conflicts lead to her developing several Obsessive-Compulsive Disorders, which also bother her, while providing comfort at the same time.

-Pria’s obsessive compulsive disorders and her Indian heritage result in her leading a solitary life, although she does feel an affinity for a neighbour and classmate, George, not that they ever play together or even talk.
-In her early twenties, Pria learns that he is in a mental home, and she decides to try to help him.
-However, after just one visit, she comes to the conclusion that he is happy as he is, and the reader is given a glimmer of hope that Pria will start her recovery too.
+Pria’s obsessive compulsive disorders and her Indian heritage result in her leading a solitary life.
+Nevertheless, she does feel an affinity for a neighbour and classmate, George, not that they ever play together or even talk.
+In her early twenties, Pria learns that he is in a mental home.
+Consequently, she decides to try to help him.
+However, after just one visit, she comes to the conclusion that he is happy as he is.
+The reader also receives a glimmer of hope that Pria will start her recovery too.

-The Plucker is a thought-provoking story, which offers an insight into how difficult it can be for some people to fit into the culture of a society, which is not originally their own.
+The Plucker is a thought-provoking story.
+It offers an insight into how difficult it can be for some people to fit into the culture of a society not originally their own.

-Miss Cassidy does a particularly good job of describing Pria’s thoughts and consequent reasons for doing what she does, but the other characters are also well drawn.
+Miss Cassidy does a particularly good job of describing Pria’s thoughts and consequent reasons for doing what she does.
+However, the other characters are also well drawn.

-The Plucker is part of a collection of novels called The World of Spilt Milk, which I gather can be read in any order.
+The Plucker is part of a collection of novels called The World of Spilt Milk.
+I gather you can read them in any order.
 I really enjoyed The Plucker and will be looking at its companion novels.